Ninetalesgh/dndcampaign/vault/database/spells.md

 ### Covetous Intercession
 *Level 3 Conjuration*
-- **Casting Time**: Reaction
+- **Casting Time**: Reaction, which you take when a creature friendly to or [Charmed](conditions.md#charmed) by you is targeted with an attack.
 - **Range**: 24 *(36m)*
 - **Components**: V, S
 - **Duration**: Instantaneous
-You teleport to switch places with a creature friendly to or [charmed](conditions.md#charmed) by you, intercepting an attack meant for it.
+You teleport to switch places with a creature friendly to or [Charmed](conditions.md#charmed) by you, intercepting an attack meant for it.
 You become the attack’s new target.
 - **Classes**: Bard
 *(Source: CS)*